LeslieLopez25/perfect-mix-react/README.md

 - Diverse Menu Pages: Discover the plethora of culinary treasures our restaurant boasts with dedicated pages for each category of food, making your choices easier and more enjoyable.

 - Captivating Gallery: Immerse yourself in the visual feast of our mouthwatering dishes through our gallery section.
 Get a glimpse of the culinary artistry that awaits you.

+* Updated as of July 2024:

+- Enhanced Cart Functionality: Easily add items to your cart, adjust quantities, and view the total amount for each item with our intuitive add-to-cart feature.
 </p>

 ### Link